moritzhof/MetalCPPwithoutXCode/README.md

 ## Building and Running the Program

 Since we are not in X-Code we have to build a .metallib file containing our kernel.
 For reference, it is explained here: https://developer.apple.com/documentation/metal/shader_libraries/metal_libraries/building_a_shader_library_by_precompiling_source_files .
-It is rather start forward.
+It is rather straightforward, though.
 We have an operations.metel file containing the kernel add_vector.
-We first have to compiler into a .ir file:
+We first have to compiler the operations.metal into a operations.ir file: In the terminal we execute the following command:

 ```cpp
 xcrun -sdk macosx metal -o operations.ir -c operations.metal